In-person appointments in Hampstead, plus online therapy across the UK and internationally

 Children, Teens & Families

 When a child or teenager is struggling, it can affect the whole family.
-You may have noticed growing anxiety, distress, low mood, anger, withdrawal, school difficulties, family tension, or a sense that something has changed and you are not sure how best to help.
-Sometimes the concerns are recent and linked to a specific event.
-Sometimes they have been building for some time.
-In either case, it can be hard to know what is going on, what your child needs, and what kind of support is likely to help.
+You may have noticed growing anxiety, low mood, anger, withdrawal, school difficulties, emotional outbursts, family tension, or a sense that something has changed and you are not sure how best to help.

 This page is for information and does not replace a clinical assessment, diagnosis, or medical advice.